AimRT/AimRT/document/sphinx-en/tutorials/index.md

 # Tutorials

 ## Quick Start

-Through this section of the documentation, you can learn how to reference and install AimRT, and quickly experience it by creating a `Hello World` program.
+Through this section of the documentation, you can learn how to reference and install AimRT, and quickly experience AimRT by creating a `Hello World` program.

 ```{toctree}
 :maxdepth: 1